 Thinking about adequate resources now will bring added focus on counter fraud procedures across the sector.
 The key message from the Charity Commission's November conference 'Tackling fraud in the charity sector' is that prevention is by far the best approach.
 Fraud needs to be talked about and this will not deter donors, as some of the largest UK charities recognise by doing just that in their annual accounts.
 If charities show they are taking the issue seriously, by their thoughts and actions, fraudsters may no longer take the view that the sector can be an easy touch.
 Your money and my money will go to those who deserve it most.

-Find out more about adequate procedures in Fraud risk, 'adequate procedures', and local authorities and New laws to prevent fraud may affect the public sector.
+Find out more about adequate procedures in Fraud risk, 'adequate procedures', and local authorities.